 There is only one dimension per part in the chain

-Now that you have the critical dimension, step 4 is to create the chain, the “route” through the assembly.
+Now that you have the critical dimension, step 4 is to create the chain, the “path” through the assembly.
 This is not too difficult in this example.
-Each part always has two interfaces in your tolerance chain.
+Each part in your tolerance chain always has two interfaces.
 And between those two interfaces you can draw a dimension line (hopefully it’s already there) with a corresponding tolerance.

-In this example, it will be clear that the following parts have an influence:
+In this example, it will be clear that the following parts have an impact:

 • thickness of the (unstressed) gasket;